Fire pits make a great addition to household patios and yards, but propane tanks and gas lines are an eyesore.

 These decorative rocks are extremely lightweight and hollow inside.
 Place your propane tank in the desired area of your yard and cover it with a decorative boulder.

-You can find these decorations at your local hardware store in the garden section.
+You can find these decorations in the garden section of your local hardware store.
 Propane tank covers are another way to conceal tanks.
-They can also be purchased online or in stores, or, some people make their own.
+They can also be purchased online or in stores, or some people make their own.

 5. Build A Separator Wall

-You can make any wall look like a decoration piece.
-You can use pallet board for a rustic look or show off your art skills by painting a mural.
+You can make any wall look like a decoration piece by using pallet boards for a rustic look or painting a mural to show off your art skills.

 All it takes is one wall to hide a propane tank, but you can create three sides for extra visual effects.
 If you only design one wall make sure your propane tank hides behind it so you can’t see it while in your patio area.